richardjharris/yomikun-app/search-redo.md

     - Share
     - Bookmark

+  - another option: tap name just puts that into the search box.

    Can maybe keep sliding for iOS.

    Grid should be clickable, and jump to the correct item.